intel/QAT_Engine/docs/bssl_support.md

     ./qatengine_test -k /opt/ec-secp384r1-priv-key.pem -a
   ```
 `Note:` All private keys mentioned here are just for example, pls instead by your locally generated or existing one.
-`Note:` Async mode can't be applied to the BoringSSL default method when QAT_HW is disabled.
+`Note:` Async mode can't be applied to the BoringSSL default method when QAT_HW and QAT_SW are disabled.

 - Tip: to get more debug information, enable QATEngine option: --enable-qat_debug when configuring QATEngine before compiling.